 - In a large bowl, cream the butter and sugar together with an electric whisk until light and fluffy.
 And the eggs, one at a time, and beat each one in well.
 Mix in the grated celeriac and apple and then sift in the flour and salt and combine.

-- Pour the mixture into the prepared loaf tin and bake for about an hour or until an inserted skewer comes out clean.
+- Pour the mixture into the prepared loaf tin and bake for about 60 mins or until an inserted skewer comes out clean.
 If the cake is browning too quickly, cover it with foil loosely.

 - Cool the cake in the tin for 15 minutes and then remove from the tin and allow to cool completely.